 You’ll get an alert a few days before the feed expires, prompting you to re-authorise within your accounting platform.

-Be aware, the feed stops automatically if you don’t re-authorise.
+Be aware that the feed stops automatically if you don’t re-authorise.

 Are bank feeds safe?

-This means bank feeds are encrypted; used only by regulated providers, and that your banking credentials are stored securely (and never seen) by your accounting software provider.
+This means bank feeds are encrypted, used only by regulated providers, and your banking credentials are never shared directly with your accounting software provider.

 Three benefits for contractors of bank-to-accounting software